 In an interview, Keith Moore of the Royal Society was stated saying, “It’s a great shame that Henry Coxwell isn’t portrayed because he performed very well and saved the life of a leading scientist”.

-At large, the story still remains true, not if one looks at the expedition taken on 1862, but if one looks at the larger narrative surrounding the history of pioneering balloonists of the nineteenth century, of both men and women who dared to take a leap and reach great heights, both literally and otherwise.
+At large, the story remains true, not if one looks at the expedition taken in 1862, but if one looks at the larger narrative surrounding the history of pioneering balloonists of the nineteenth century, of both men and women who dared to take a leap and reach great heights, both literally and otherwise.

 Read More: Where Was The Aeronauts Filmed?